 Vegan sweets?
 Why wouldn’t sweets be vegan or vegetarian, we hear you ask?

 Disgustingly, some sweets recipes actually contain animal and insect-derived ingredients like carmine (also called Cochineal – a red colouring derived from beetle shells!), beeswax and the nastiest of nasties: gelatine.
 Gelatine is the skin and connective tissue of, typically, pigs or cows that’s heat treated and often dyed bright colours to make it appear more attractive – so you definitely want to choose gelatine free sweets!
 Thankfully though there are plenty of sweets on the market today that are vegan and vegetarian friendly.
-You can find all these vegan sweets in Tesco, Asda, Sainsburys and other major UK supermarkets.

 Millions are chewy little nuggets of joy that are approved by The Vegetarian Society and are also suitable for vegans (apart from Chocolate Strawberry flavour).
 They come in a range of flavours, from Bubblegum to Vimto, and can be bought for as little as 30p.
 There are large jars available online and multipacks so you can try most of the flavours in one go.